Roberta Groner

 Roberta Groner (born January 4, 1978) is an American athlete competing in long-distance events.

+Early life

 Born and raised in Pittsburgh, Pennsylvania, Groner competed in running during her four years at Saint Francis University.
 She stopped running after she graduated, as she found she no longer enjoyed it, got married and had three children.

+Career

-She took up running again when she was thirty years old, running her first marathon in 2011.
-Her first coach was Hector Matos, and from 2019 she was coached by Steve Magness.
+Groner began running again when she was thirty years old, and she completed her first marathon in 2011.
+She won the Mohawk Hudson River Marathon in 2016 with a time of 2:37:54.
+At this time she was coached by Hector Matos.
+Since 2019, her coach has been Steve Magness.
 Her personal best on marathon is 2:29:09, from Rotterdam Marathon in April 2019.
 Representing the United States at the 2019 World Athletics Championships in Doha, she placed sixth in the women's marathon.